JStarL/the-moo-deng-fuzzer/writeup.md

 * **%(lineno)d**: line number where the log is created
 * **%(message)s**: detailed log message

+# Memory resetting

+There were two different approaches that we attempted in order to implement memory resetting, namely

+* running the target binary in a virtual machine, and
+* injecting a fork server into the target binary (à la [american fuzzy lop](https://lcamtuf.coredump.cx/afl/) ).

+## Issues with virtualisation

+After some attempts and research into the first method, we noticed several issues.

+Firstly, signalling the hypervisor to take a snapshot would be challenging to do, given the strict boundaries enforced by the virtual machine.
+As a consequence, any method for the guest to notify the host incurs a notable delay, which may introduce some unwanted state to the process.

+Virtualisation also has its overheads, which will accumulate rapidly if we were to parallelise the fuzzing process.

+## Issues with forkserveer

+The idea of a forkserver originated from [american fuzzy lop](https://lcamtuf.blogspot.com/2014/10/fuzzing-binaries-without-execve.html).
+In short, the idea is to

+* inject a shim into the target binary, which would stop the execution at some arbitrary point (*e.g.* `main()`), after which it would
+* wait for a signal from the fuzzer, upon which it would fork itself.

+It is not conceptually difficult; the shim itself could be something that, say, wraps around `fgets()` and other input-related functions and calls the forkserver to wait.
+The difficulty lies in writing the shim in assembly.
+In the end, we end up choosing to forgo this due to time constraints.

 # Bugs that can be found using moo-deng fuzzer

 * buffer overflow